-About 150 acres of our Aberdeenshire farm has been planted with trees and an arboretum is in early stages of growth.
+About 150 acres of our Aberdeenshire farm is now established woodlands in addition to our special arboretum.
 Activity like tree planting helps the environment as a carbon sink but the trees are also beautiful and enhance our enjoyment of the farm.

-This is a young arboretum, just at the beginning of its life and should be truly majestic for visitors in 30 years’ time!
-However it is already a place of interest and a lovely spot to wander or picnic, and watch the young trees establish themselves and show their different foliage and colours.
+The tree have been carefully planted in zones and with grass paths and a pond to create a beautiful place for visitors or staff to enjoy a moment outside.
+This beautiful and peaceful arboretum is also the final resting place for our Chairman, Maitland Mackie CBE (1937 - 2014) and his Norwegian wife of over 50 years, Halldis.
+The arboretum is at the beginning of its life and should be truly majestic for future generations of family and friends.
+It is already a place of interest and a lovely spot to wonder or picnic, and watch the young trees establish themselves and show their different foliage and colours.